 Many TGNC people face discrimination even after they are released from prison and staying in transitional housing.
-If you are in such a facility and are denied access to the housing and bathrooms that you are most comfortable using and that match your gender identity, file a complaint.
+If you are in such a facility and are denied access to the housing and restrooms that you are most comfortable using and that matches who you are, file a complaint.

-Donisha McShan (see "My Story," on the cover) was assigned to a male-only unit even though the housing facility also had female and co-ed units.
+Donisha McShan (see "My Story," at the beginning of this section) was assigned to a male-only unit even though the housing facility also had female and co-ed units.
 Staff members threatened to send McShan back to prison if she did not comply and live as male.
 McShan filed an administrative grievance with the facility, because that's the procedure required to preserve her right to file a case in court, and then Lambda Legal submitted a letter informing the facility that state and federal law prohibit discrimination against transgender people who are incarcerated in government-funded facilities.
-An apology followed, and McShan was given back her possessions and allowed a room of her own.
+An apology followed, and McShan was given back her possessions and allowed a room of her own. exploring alternatives such as moving an aggressor to another cell or facility.
+Facilities must justify any use of isolated segregation for more than 30 days.